e-tinkers/LCD-5110-Arduino-library/README.md

 **`void LCD5110.printStr(const char *str)`**
-- Print str[] array on the LCD screen.
+**`void LCD5110.printStr((__FlashStringHelper *) *str)`**
+- Print string on the LCD screen.
+The string can be either a c string array or string literal.
+Noted that both c string array and string literal will be loaded into SRAM during execution.
+To save memory usage, it is recommended to use F() macro or PROGMEM variable when calling `LCD5110.printStr()`.
+See example for the usage.

 **`void LCD5110.printImage(const char *image)`**
 - Print image[], image is an array[504] of pixels data.
 The method is expecting the image to be declared with PROGMEM modifier (that is, it get read from the program memory).
 See example for the usage.